 - Try to get discounts.
 Many insurers offer special discounts for things like bundling your policies, having multiple cars on your policy, or even being a good student.

 - Drive less.
 Your yearly mileage is a rate factor almost all insurers use to determine your premium.
-Driving less will help you avoid costly tickets and accidents, as well as the impact they have on your insurance.
+Driving less will help you avoid costly tickets and accidents, as well as the impact they have on your rates.

 Frequently Asked Questions